DeepInThought-2005/chess_clocker/README.md

 # compiling

-To use this little programm, on Linux:
+To use this little programm, on Linux:\n
 ready: you need tkinter module, so give command: sudo apt-get install python3-tk